High5Apps/react-native-vis-network/README.md

 }
 ```

+### Additional Options
+In addition to the vis-network options mentioned in the [Options](#options) section, the following props are also available.

+#### `zoomFitOnStabilized`
+- If `true`, the network is zoomed in or out to fill its container.
+- If `false`, nothing is done.
+As a result, nodes may be smaller than expected.
+- Default value: `true`

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.